ashishverma-07/Operating-Systems-CS550/README.md

 # Operating-Systems-CS550
-This directory contains Programming Assignments in C for Operating Systems Course
+This directory contains Programming Assignment Projects in C for Operating Systems Course